gdaow/marshpy/README.md

 #### BoolField

-BoolField loads a boolean from YAML.
-No additional parameter is available.
+No other parameter than [the common ones](#common-parameters) are available for this field.
 The following values are accepted when loading a boolean from YAML :

 - For true : y, Y, yes, Yes, YES, true, True, TRUE, on, On, ON
 - For false : n, N, no, No, NO, false, False, FALSE, off, Off, OFF

-Any other value will raise a ValidationError, or call the defined [error handler](#error-handling) with VALIDATION_ERROR as the error_code parameter.
+Any other value will raise a ValueError or, if you defined a [custom error handler](#error-handling), it will be called with the corresponding error code.

 ```python
   from pofy import BoolField, load